Community Coalition Holds Vigil at Hayward Field

 Carrigan and others in the group spoke about their own favorite stories and memories at Hayward Field, as well as the historic, environmental and community concerns around its demolition.

 According to its press release, the group also “rejects the uncovered stadium proposed as a replacement.”
-Group members said the originally proposed Tinker Hatfield architectural design, which incorporated the East Grandstand, would be a better alternative.
+Group members said the originally proposed Tinker Hatfield architectural design, which incorporated the East Grandstands, would be a better alternative.

 Jim Tice, a professor of architecture at UO, spoke about concerns around parking.
 Tice said the new facility would need about 2 million square feet of parking to legally account for the stadium’s seating.
 That’s about 50 acres of parking, Tice said.